 If you read all lines you will see that HTTP Listeners started at port 8080.

-- Open Browser and open http://localhost:8080/ you should get following page loaded.
+- Open Browser and open http://localhost:8080/ you should get the following page loaded.

 3. Install Jenkins as Window Service:

-Node: If you install as window service, your tests will run in background.
+Node: If you install as window service, your tests will run in the background.

 Perform Step 2 if not yet done.
-Click ‘Manage Jenkins’ you will see following scree with various option.
+Click ‘Manage Jenkins’ you will see the following screen with various option.

 Click on ‘Install as Windows Service link.
-You will see following screen.
+You will see the following screen.

 Click on Install button.
 Once installation complete you will see following:

 Go to Window Services and verify if you can see there or not.
-From now, you will not require to start Jenkins site on command line.
+For now, you will not require starting Jenkins site on the command line.
 You can directly start http://localhost:8080/ if your Jenkins service is running.
-NOTE: if you are using only window OS then you can directly install native package from http://jenkins-ci.org/ You need to unzip the folder and install msi file.
-That will install and get ready with step 3.
+NOTE: if you are using only window OS then you can directly install native package from http://jenkins-ci.org/ You need to unzip the folder and install MSI file.
+That will install and get ready for step 3.

 4. Configure Jenkins as a Slave:

 This is most interesting part of Jenkins.
-Here you can configure your slave attached to Master which is ready in step 3.
-You can assign tasks to various slave to perform like test execution etc. Start Jenkins Website and click on link ‘Manage Jenkins’.
+Here you can configure your slave attached to Master which is ready for step 3.
+You can assign tasks to various slave to perform like test execution etc. Start Jenkins Website and click on the link ‘Manage Jenkins’.
 You will see following option among various other options.
 Click on the above option which will take you to the following screen.
 Now you need to create Node that connected to master (Just like GRID (HUB-NODE)).
 To do that you need to click on ‘New Node’ link that should you to following screen.
-Give some Name of Node and Click on Dumb Slave radio button that will active the OK button.
+Give some Name of Node and Click on Dumb Slave radio button that will activate the OK button.
 Click on OK button.
 This will take you to the following screen.
 You can click on Help icon to understand more about the fields.
-I am giving following options # of executor : 1 , Remote FS root: D:\Shared.
+I am giving following options # of executor: 1, Remote FS root: D:\Shared.
 Launch method: Save this.
 It will take you the following screen.
 As you can see above, you can start that node by given three options.
-It is up to you, to choose but I prefer first option.
+It is up to you, to choose but I prefer the first option.
 Click on the Orange button with Launch.
 This will ask you to download slave-agent.jnlp.
 Please save this to the location where you have created your slave i.e. D:\Slave.
-Open command prompt and change directory to the location where you have saved this file and execute following command Javaws slave-agent.jnlp aafter some processing you may see following windows: This will disappear in few second and you will see Jenkins slave Agent screen with ‘Connected’ text on the screen.
-If you go back to jenkin site and refresh page in Manage Node screen, you will see following screen.
-You can install this slave into machine as window services using File menu given in ‘Jenkin salve agent’ screen so in future you will not require doing the whole process of starting slave via jlnp Click ‘OK’.
+Open command prompt and change directory to the location where you have saved this file and execute following command Javaws slave-agent.jnlp after some processing you may see following windows: This will disappear in few seconds and you will see Jenkins slave Agent screen with ‘Connected’ text on the screen.
+If you go back to Jenkin site and refresh the page in Manage Node screen, you will see the following screen.
+You can install this slave into the machine as window services using File menu given in ‘Jenkin salve agent’ screen so in future you will not require doing the whole process of starting slave via jlnp Click ‘OK’.
 This may ask your permission to run the program.
 Will see that Jenkins slave agent window disappear and if you check in ‘services’ you will be able to see slave as services.
 Go back to Jenkins site and Click on slave link the page and make sure that you can see slave running.
-Now your slave is connected to your master and ready to server your for execution by added execution job assigned by you as given in next section.
+Now your slave is connected to your master and ready to serve you for execution by added execution job assigned by you as given in next section.